Explore health content from A to Z.

 Rates of melanoma have been increasing for at least 30 years.

-Before age 40, melanoma is more common in women than in men; after 40, rates are almost twice as high in men as in women.
+Before age 40, melanoma is more common in women than in men.
+After 40, rates are higher in men than in women.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR